ABRG-Models/morphologica/docs/index.md

 You'll find tutorial content and class reference material for the library on these pages.

+**Important** morphologica has been moved and renamed!
+New development is now occurring over at [mathplot](https://github.com/sebsjames/mathplot).

 ## Quick links to Reference sections

 * [Core maths reference](/morphologica/ref/coremaths)